tunmsk/nextgen-facebook/readme.txt

 	* The user and taxonomy "Priority Media" options now takes precedence over any forced default media from the plugin settings.
 	* Added the 'Maximum Images', 'Maximum Videos', and 'Include Preview Image(s)' options to the user and taxonomy Social Settings metabox.
 * **Bugfixes**
-	* Fixed the saving and checking / use of the 'Include Preview Image(s)' option in the Social Settings metabox.
+	* Fixed the saving / checking / use of the 'Include Preview Image(s)' option in the Social Settings metabox.
 	* Fixed the default Open Graph title and description values in the Social Settings metabox (custom values were detected as defaults and being lost after saving a second time).
-	* Fixed detection of the `profile.php` page as an 'user page' for custom social settings.
+	* Fixed detection of the admin-side `profile.php` page as a 'user page' for custom social settings.
 * **Developer Notes**
 	* Removed unnecessary current/new options comparison in the NgfbOptions `save_options()` method (current options may have been incorrectly reported as new by some database caching solutions).
 	* Renamed a few variables and methods for improve readability: